-Contributor Chris Occhiuzzi shares his list of favourites … whether you live here or are passing through, we know you’ll enjoy these top things to do in Niagara Falls experiences
+Whether you live here or are passing through, we know you’ll enjoy Chris Occhiuzzi’s list of the best things to do in Niagara Falls, ON

 It’s a place of legends and myths, of romance and adventure.
 Yes indeed, Niagara Falls is so much more than just a tourist attraction: it’s an iconic Canadian destination known the world over.
 The rushing falls on both sides of the border and the mist which reaches sky high as the water from the Niagara River hurdles downward at an amazing 600,000 gallons per second are awe-inspiring sights to be sure.

-To help make your next visit to this amazing place easier to plan, here are the top things to do in Niagara Falls.
+To help make your next visit to this amazing place easier to plan, here are the best things to do in Niagara Falls, ON.

-Have Fun @ The Falls: The Top Things To Do in Niagara Falls
+Have Fun @ The Falls: The Best Things To Do in Niagara Falls

 The closest you can get is with the Journey Behind the Falls tour, which takes you through tunnels behind the rushing water, letting you glimpse them up close on pathways and through portholes.
-Despite the ponchos provided you’ll get soaked anyways, so make sure to choose a relatively warmer day for this adventure.
+Despite the ponchos provided you’ll get soaked anyway, so make sure to choose a relatively warm day for this adventure.